RecordEvolution/TDMtermite/README.md

 which makes the tool write _all channels_ grouped into files according to their group association, while all channelgroup filenames obey the pattern `channelgroup_%G.csv` with `%G` being replaced by the group id.
-The filenaming rule enables the user to extract only single channelgroup or channel by providing a particular channel(-group) id in the filenaming flag.
+The filenaming rule also enables the user to extract only a single channel(group) by providing a particular channel(-group) id in the filenaming flag.
 For example,

 ```Shell
 tdmreaper samples/SineData.tdm samples/SineData.tdx --output /home/jack/data -f channel_usi16_%c.csv --includemeta
 ```

-will write the single channel with id `usi16` (including its meta data as header) to the file `/home/jack/data/channel_usi16_A4.csv`.
+will write the single channel with id `usi16` to the file `/home/jack/data/channel_usi16_A4.csv` including its meta-data as a file header.

 ### Python